PrabinaMeher/OptimGS/README.md

 - path (variable contain path for genotypic files)

         [78] > path <- paste("imputed_std_",chr[i],"_chr_genotype.txt", sep="")
-   -  If user is using their own file they can change the path as follows:
+   -  User can change the path as follows:

            [78] > path <- paste("chromosome_",chr[i],"_genotype.txt", sep="") # If name is chromosome_1_genotype.txt or chromosome_A_genotype.txt

 - Now save and execute the _**CFMS.R**_ script.

 # Output description
-There are four steps in the script, and each step generates output files which will be used in the next step correspondingly.
-The output files are as follows:
+The script consists of four steps.
+Each step produces output files that are used as inputs for the corresponding subsequent step.
 ### Step I
-First 20 iteration will be generated for each chromosome for each model.
-Each file’s first column lists the observed values and rest 20 columns represent predicted values for each chromosome.
+In the first step, 20 iterations (_nexp_) are generated for each of the fourteen models.
+This results in a total of 280 files.
+In each file, the first column contains the observed values, while the remaining 21 columns represent the predicted values for each chromosome.

+### Step II
+In the second step all the predicted values for each chromosomes are combined into a single column for each iteration and a table is created as follows

+### Step III
+In the third step the iteration for each model is placed in a same for each model